 - Large pockets of air would be blasted out of the bottom of the drain pipe occasionally, causing lots of splashing and occasional noise.

 So I started looking up solutions on the net.
-The findings:

 - Bean Animal’s Silent & Fail-Safe Aquarium Overflow System